Spareparts has no spare change: Saskatoon-based company goes bankrupt and cuts off gift cards

 If you purchased a gift card with any Spareparts store, you may be disappointed to learn you can't buy anything with it.

-The Saskatoon-based sunglasses and accessories stores filed for bankruptcy in October, but kept selling the pre-paid denominations up until they went into receivership on Dec.
-12.
+The Saskatoon-based sunglasses and accessories stores filed for creditor protection in October.
+When the company went into receivership on Tuesday the pre-paid denominations became valueless.

 'Knowing I threw that much money in the garbage at Christmas is devastating.' - Brooklynn Leibel

-A new policy set in place indicates gift cards will no longer be reimbursed or redeemed in-store, according to a sign posted at the Saskatoon business.
+A new policy set in place by the receiver indicates gift cards will no longer be reimbursed or redeemed in-store, according to a sign posted at the Saskatoon business.
 Locations in Alberta and British Columbia confirmed they are also following the new rules.

 The sudden closure of the Regina store on Wednesday left customers like Brooklynn Leibel frustrated.